 Ask Which of these signs or symptoms have you seen most often?
+Type a sign or symptom you've seen in the chat.

 In most cases, symptoms can be managed with a combination of medications, therapy, and lifestyle adjustments.

 This course does not provide in-depth information about signs and symptoms of specific mental illnesses.
 For more information, you can view the Chronic Medical Issues course listed in your Participant Guide, refer to Appendix A of your Participant Guide, or view some of the websites listed in the resource section.